 Team building activities are a great way to improve communication, problem-solving, and trust among team members.

-“Blindfold” games are a unique form of team building activity that involve limiting senses and communication to increase focus and teamwork.
+“Blindfold” games are a unique team-building activity that involves limiting one’s senses and communication to increase focus and teamwork.

-This guide will provide an overview of “blindfold” games and instructions for 7 different blindfold activities to try with your team.
+This guide will provide an overview of “blindfold” games and instructions for 7 different blindfold activities for your team to try.

 Background on Training Games for Teams

-Training games and blindfold activities for team workshops that aim to improve teamwork, communication, strategic thinking, and other interpersonal skills in a fun, engaging way.
-They often involve simulations, role playing, or problem-solving challenges.
+Training games and blindfold activities for team workshops aim to improve teamwork, communication, strategic thinking, and other interpersonal skills in a fun, engaging way.
+They often involve simulations, role-playing, or problem-solving challenges.

 Training games and blindfold walk activities help team members: